NicoVIII/Basealize/README.md

 [![nuget (Seximalize)](https://img.shields.io/nuget/v/NicoVIII.Seximalize?label=nuget%20%28Seximalize%29)](https://www.nuget.org/packages/NicoVIII.Seximalize/)
 [![nuget (Niftimalize)](https://img.shields.io/nuget/v/NicoVIII.Niftimalize?label=nuget%20%28Niftimalize%29)](https://www.nuget.org/packages/NicoVIII.Niftimalize/)

-Basealize is a small base library which allows creating and parsing strings for different bases.
+Basealize is a small base library which allows creating and parsing strings for different bases in F# and C#.
 Per default we use the decimal base ten but there are other interesting bases as well which should be easily usable.